National Electrical Code: Requirements

 Article 210 addresses "branch circuits" (as opposed to service or feeder circuits) and receptacles and fixtures on branch circuits.Electrical Construction and Maintenance Magazine, Branch Circuits, Part 2.
 There are requirements for the minimum number of branches, and placement of receptacles, according to the location and purpose of the receptacle outlet.
 Ten important items in Article 210 have been summarized in a codebook.

 Feeder and branch circuit wiring systems are designed primarily for copper conductors.
 Aluminum wiring is listed by Underwriters Laboratories for interior wiring applications and became increasingly used around 1966 due to its lower cost.
 Prior to 1972, however, the aluminum wire used was manufactured to conform to the 1350 series aluminum alloy, but this alloy was eventually deemed unsuitable for branch circuits due to galvanic corrosion where the copper and aluminum touched, resulting in poor contact and resistance to current flow, connector overheating problems, and potential fire risk.
 Today, a new aluminum wire (AA-8000) has been approved for branch circuits that does not cause corrosion where it contacts copper, but it is not readily available and is not manufactured below size #8 AWG.
 Hence, copper wire is used almost exclusively in branch circuitry.

 A ground fault circuit interrupter (GFCI) is required for all receptacles in wet locations defined in the Code.
 The NEC also has rules about how many circuits and receptacles should be placed in a given residential dwelling, and how far apart they can be in a given type of room, based upon the typical cord length of small appliances.

+During World War II it was permitted for the cases of some specially listed fix-wired appliances, including kitchen stoves (ranges; ovens), cook tops, and clothes dryers, to be grounded through their neutral conductor as a measure to conserve copper.
+This practice was removed in the 1996 edition, but existing installations (called "old work") may still allow this to remain in place.

-As of 1962, the NEC required that new 120 Volt household receptacle outlets, for general purpose use, be both grounded and polarized.
+As of 1962, the NEC required that new 120 volt household receptacle outlets, for general purpose use, be both grounded and polarized.
 NEMA connectors implement these requirements.